-The base salaries of our executive officers are reviewed at least annually by our Compensation Committee and adjustments are made to reflect Company and individual performance, as well as competitive market practices.
-Our Compensation Committee also takes into account subjective performance criteria, such as an executive officer's ability to lead, organize and motivate others, develop the skills necessary to mature with us, set realistic goals to be achieved in their respective area, and recognize and pursue new business opportunities that enhance our growth and success.
-Our Compensation Committee does not apply specific formulas to determine increases, but instead makes an evaluation of each executive officer's contribution to our long-term success.
-Annual adjustments to base salaries are effective as of January 1 of each year, with mid-year adjustments to base salaries made under special circumstances, such as promotions or increased responsibilities.
+The base salaries of our executive officers are reviewed at least annually by the Compensation Committee and adjustments are made to reflect Company and individual performance, as well as competitive market practices.
+The Compensation Committee also takes into account subjective performance criteria, such as an executive officer's ability to lead, organize and motivate others, develop the skills necessary to mature with us, set realistic goals to be achieved in their respective area, and recognize and pursue new business opportunities that enhance our growth and success.
+The Compensation Committee does not apply specific formulas to determine increases, but instead makes an evaluation of each executive officer's contribution to our long-term success.
+Annual adjustments to base salaries are effective as of January 1 of each year, with mid-year adjustments to base salaries made under special circumstances, such as promotions, retention measures or an increase in responsibilities.

-The 2020 base salaries for our Named Executive Officers were as follows:
+The 2021 annual base salaries for our Named Executive Officers were as follows:

-Name 2020 Base Salary (\$)

-David Chang, M.D., Ph.D.
-675,000

-Eric Schmidt, Ph.D.
-440,000

-Rafael Amado, M.D.
-510,000

-Alison Moore, Ph.D.
-440,000

-Veer Bhavnagri 425,000
+(1) Dr. Amado's salary was increased from \$525,000 to \$600,000 on May 18, 2021 as described below.

-On December 16, 2020, our Compensation Committee reviewed the annual base salary and target annual cash bonus opportunity of Dr. Chang, Dr. Amado, Dr. Schmidt, Dr. Moore and Mr. Bhavnagri.
-In recognition of each of their achievements and as a retention measure, the Committee recommended the Board increase Dr. Chang's annual base salary for 2021 from \$675,000 to \$695,000.
-The
+On May 18, 2021, the Compensation Committee reviewed the performance and compensation of Dr. Amado.
+To that date, Dr. Amado had several extraordinary achievements, including initiating our clinical trial of ALLO-316 in advanced or metastatic clear cell renal cell carcinoma, accelerating the advancement of our TurboCAR technology and achieving clearance of an IND for our first TurboCAR candidate, ALLO-605, in relapsed/refractory multiple myeloma, and advancing positive data from our clinical trials of ALLO-501 and ALLO-501A in relapsed/refractory non-Hodgkin lymphoma.
+In light of these achievements and as a retention measure, the Compensation Committee increased Dr. Amado's annual base salary for the remainder of 2021 from \$525,000 to \$600,000.

-Committee also approved the increase of Dr. Amado's annual base salary for 2021 from \$510,000 to \$525,000, Dr. Schmidt's and Dr. Moore's annual base salary for 2021 from \$440,000 to \$475,000, and Mr. Bhavnagri's annual base salary for 2021 from \$425,000 to \$464,000.
-On December 16, 2020, based on the Committee's recommendation, the Board approved the increase to Dr. Chang's annual base salary.
+After resolution of the clinical hold in January 2022, the Compensation Committee reviewed the annual base salary and target annual cash bonus opportunity of Dr. Chang, Dr. Amado, Dr. Schmidt, Dr. Moore and Mr. Bhavnagri.
+In recognition of achievements and as a retention measure, the Compensation Committee recommended our Board increase Dr. Chang's annual base salary for 2022 from \$675,000 to \$724,000, and increase his target annual cash bonus opportunity from 60% of annual base salary to 65% of annual base salary for 2022.
+The Compensation Committee also approved the increase of Dr. Amado's annual base salary for 2022 from \$600,000 to \$615,000, Dr. Schmidt's and Dr. Moore's annual base salary for 2022 from \$475,000 to \$490,000, and Mr. Bhavnagri's annual base salary for 2022 from \$464,000 to \$480,000.
+In addition, the Compensation Committee increased Dr. Amado's, Dr. Schmidt's, Dr. Moore's and Mr. Bhavnagri's target annual cash bonus opportunity from 40% of annual base salary to 45% of annual base salary for 2022.
+On January 27, 2022, based on the Compensation Committee's recommendation, our Board approved the increase to Dr. Chang's annual base salary and target annual cash bonus opportunity.

-Annual Bonus Opportunity
+Annual Cash Bonus Opportunity